 Yes, your style can constantly change over time, but it doesn’t mean you have to stay frustrated about not getting where you want to be.

 First, here are some pros to defining your personal style:

--No more frustration looking at your closet every morning and thinking “I have nothing to wear” even though your closet is jam packed full of items.
-(Because really, you do have stuff to wear, but when women use that phrase they’re more saying, “I have nothing to wear that speaks to me today.”
+-No more frustration looking in your closet every morning and thinking “I have nothing to wear” even though your closet is jam-packed full of items.
+Because really, you do have things to wear, but when women use that phrase they’re more saying, “I have nothing to wear that speaks to me today.”

 -Shopping just got way easier.
 Instead of trying on a gazillion different things and going to a gazillion different stores you know the places you like to shop, you know what you like to buy, and you know what looks good on you.